liororama/gossimon/Readme.txt

   1.1.
 Install CMake (http://www.cmake.org) on your node.
-      o On Debain/Ubuntu systems, "apt-get install cmake" would do the trick o On other systems: look for a package, download a precompiled tar ball or be bold and compile cmake yourself (it is a very easy task.. :-))
+      o On Debain/Ubuntu systems, "apt-get install cmake" would do the trick o On other systems: look for a package, download a precompiled tarball or be bold and compile cmake yourself (it is a very easy task.. :-))

   1.2.
 Install libxml2: